 An important note on Cyprus's political situation

 Cyprus is the only EU member state with a territorial division that has practical implications for shipping.
 The Republic of Cyprus, which is the EU member, governs the southern part of the island.
-The northern part — sometimes referred to as Northern Cyprus — is controlled by the Republic of Turkey and is not recognised by the EU or most of the international community as a separate state.
+The northern part is administered by the self-declared "Turkish Republic of Northern Cyprus", which is recognised only by Turkey.

 For UK shipping purposes, this means you should always confirm that your customer's delivery address is in the Republic of Cyprus (the EU-governed south).
-Deliveries to northern Cyprus addresses operate under different rules, are not EU customs clearances, and may not be accepted by standard EU-focused courier services.
-Addresses in the south use the Republic of Cyprus postal system (5-digit postcodes).
-If an address looks unusual or you are unsure, confirm with the customer before shipping.
+Republic of Cyprus addresses use 4-digit postcodes.
+Northern Cyprus addresses use 5-digit postcodes beginning "99", with mail routed via Mersin, Turkey — these deliveries are not EU customs clearances and may not be accepted by standard EU-focused courier services.
+If an address carries a 5-digit code starting "99", or anything else looks unusual, confirm with the customer before shipping.

 Logistics to Cyprus